ricardojmendez/Kinect2Remote/README.md

 ## TODO

 * Custom consumer which only keeps the latest frame - chances are we don't care about any of the intermediate ones since we last processed them.
-* Non-blocking Dequeueing for Unity and other game engines.
 * Configure TTL for queues, we don't want outdated frames.

 (To be expanded)